 In the music community, Ben is known as a collaborator.
 He has a long history of recording and performing with notable musicians from a wide range of musical and cultural backgrounds including saxophonist Charles Neville (Neville Brothers), Puerto Rican flautist José Valentino, Argentinian vocalist Mica Farías Gomez, Senegalese talking drum master Massamba Diop (Baaba Maal), Dominican pianist Janina Rosado (Juan Luis Guerra), Peruvian bassist Oscar Stagnaro (Paquito D’Rivera) and Cuban pianist Arturo O'Farrill.

-Ben currently resides in western Massachusetts with his wife, Katherine Jamieson
+Ben currently resides in western Massachusetts with his wife, Kat Jamieson

 (MISSUS G) and his beloved rescue dog, Josie and cat, Chloe Bird.
 He records and produces albums at Black Bear